Blackjack Variations

 Shuffling Procedures

 Instead of the dealer placing the cards into the discard tray, the discards are fed back into the machine at the end of each round.
 The decks are continually reshuffled, rendering card counting completely ineffective.
-The shoe basically never ends.
+The shoe essentially never ends.

 Shuffling

-The use of continuous shufflers is also detrimental to players who follow the basic strategy because it further worsens their odds.
+The use of continuous shufflers is also detrimental to players who follow basic strategy because it further worsens their odds.
 The dealer no longer has to pause for a reshuffle, which accelerates the speed of the game.

 Blackjack Pays 6 to 5

 Certain casinos that host blackjack games pay for blackjacks at odds of 6 to 5 instead of offering the standard 3 to 2 payout.
-At first glance, this may not seem like a big deal but it can be extremely detrimental to players in the long term.
-The 6 to 5 payout is predominantly offered at single-deck and double-deck tables.
+At first glance, this may not seem like a big deal, but it can be extremely detrimental to players in the long term.
+The 6-to-5 payout is predominantly offered at single-deck and double-deck tables.

 Variations in Doubling Rules

-Operators are also aware of this, which is why some of them would permit you to double down only on totals 9 through 11 to boost their edge.
+Operators are also aware of this, which is why some of them permit you to double down only on totals of 9 through 11 to boost their edge.
 A good blackjack table also enables patrons to double down after they split.
 Games where doubling after splitting is unavailable have a 0.14% higher house edge.

 Variations in Splitting Rules

-Few variations of blackjack offer patrons the RSA rule, which allows players toresplit aces.
+Few variations of blackjack offer patrons the RSA rule, which allows players to resplit aces.
 This decreases the house edge because the ace is the best card a blackjack player can start a hand with.

 The Option to Surrender